srcastillo/srcastillo/README.md

 - Santiago R. Castillo, Ph.D.
-- Ph.D. in Biomedical Sciences with a concentration in Virology and Gene Therapy from Mayo Clinic (US) | Developed unconstrained mitochondrial base editors.
+- Ph.D. in Biomedical Sciences with a concentration in Virology and Gene Therapy from Mayo Clinic (US) | Developed CRISPR-free, unconstrained mitochondrial base editors for engineering disease-associated variants.
-- B.Sc. in Biomedical Engineering from EIA University (CO) | Developed a biophysical model to estimate the natural frequencies of small biomolecules.
+- B.Sc. in Biomedical Engineering from EIA University (CO) | Developed a biophysical model to estimate the natural frequencies of small biomolecules with known crystal structures.
 - Currently postdoc in Translational Neuroscience at the Children's Hospital of Philadelphia (US).
 - Shoot me an email! santiagorestrepocastillo@outlook.com